openworm/owmeta/README.md

 -----------------------------
 [ChannelWorm2](https://github.com/openworm/ChannelWorm2) is the sub-project of OpenWorm which houses ion channel models.
-In the future, we expect ChannelWorm2 to be a "consumer" of PyOpenWorm.
-A PyOpenWorm database will house physical models, the digitized plots they are derived from (there is a Plot type in PyOpenWorm), and provide code to put those models into enumerated formats along with auxillary files or comments.
-However, because these projects were not developed sequentially, there is currently some overlap in functionality, and PyOpenWorm itself houses a fairly substantial amount of physiological information about *C. elegans.* Ultimately, the pure core of PyOpenWorm, which is meant to be a data framework for storing metadata and provenance (i.e. parameters and trajectories associated with simulations), will be separated out into standalone functionality.
+In the future, we expect ChannelWorm2 to be a "consumer" of owmeta.
+An owmeta database will house physical models, the digitized plots they are derived from (there is a Plot type in owmeta), and provide code to put those models into enumerated formats along with auxillary files or comments.
+However, because these projects were not developed sequentially, there is currently some overlap in functionality, and owmeta itself houses a fairly substantial amount of physiological information about *C. elegans.* Ultimately, the pure core of owmeta, which is meant to be a data framework for storing metadata and provenance (i.e. parameters and trajectories associated with simulations), will be separated out into standalone functionality.